juliaguida/oystercard/oystercard/walkthroughs/04_adding_balance.md

 ## Phase 3 - Refactor

-- [ ] Remove the balance method entirely and replace with an attr_reader
+- [ ] Remove the balance method entirely and replace with an `attr_reader`

 So we have solved the problem of the initial balance - however the issue is asking for more.
-It is looking for an attr_reader to allow access to the instance variable.
-Note that conventionally an attr_reader/writer/accessor is placed at the top of the class:
+It is looking for an `attr_reader` to allow access to the instance variable.
+Note that conventionally an `attr_reader`/`attr_writer`/`attr_accessor` is placed at the top of the class:

 ``` ruby
 class Oystercard